i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 Switching from AES256/ECB to ChaCha20 has a number of advantages, and new security considerations.

-The biggest security considerations to account for, are that ChaCha20 nonces must be unique per-message, for the life of the key being used, and Blowfish is susceptible to Sweet32 birthday attacks.
+The biggest security considerations to account for, are that ChaCha20 nonces must be unique per-message, for the life of the key being used, and [Blowfish]_ is susceptible to [Sweet32]_ birthday attacks.

 Failing to use unique nonces with the same key on different messages breaks ChaCha20.

-Nonce uniqueness is main reason for using an Blowfish, see [RFC-7539-S4]_.
+Nonce uniqueness is main reason for using an [Blowfish]_, see [RFC-7539-S4]_.

 Simple counters cannot be used, since they require syncing for proper decryption.
 Syncing the counter can't be guaranteed at the IBEP, without further changes to tunnel protocols.

-Blowfish is only used for nonce encryption to guarantee unique nonces, and prevent non-consecutive hops in the same tunnel from colluding to know they are in the same tunnel.
+[Blowfish]_ is only used for nonce encryption to guarantee unique nonces, and prevent non-consecutive hops in the same tunnel from colluding to know they are in the same tunnel.

-The tunnel lifetime of ten minutes and nonce limit of 2^31 messages guarantees that Sweet32 attacks are ineffective against Blowfish.
+The tunnel lifetime of ten minutes and nonce limit of 2^31 messages guarantees that [Sweet32]_ attacks are ineffective against Blowfish.
 Exceeding the limit would require over ~3,579,139 messages/second in each tunnel.

 Even if 2^31 messages proves to not be a strict enough limit, we can safely reduce the limit by another power of two, without ever realistically reaching the limit.

-Even if a Sweet32 attack were successful, an attacker would only gain access to the ``tunnelNonce`` for the colliding message, which doesn't break the ChaCha20 encryption.
+Even if a [Sweet32]_ attack were successful, an attacker would only gain access to the ``tunnelNonce`` for the colliding message, which doesn't break the ChaCha20 encryption.
 Non-consecutive hops would only be able to confirm they are participants in the same tunnel.